crashoverride777/swifty-ads/README.md

 - v5.3

-Custom ad improvements and cleanup.
+Custom ad improvements.
+AppStoreProductViewController now used to link to app on ios.

 Please read the instructions again.

 - v5.2.2